Lower cost to get started

 | Scale | Can help handle growing call demand without hiring at the same pace. | Scaling usually means hiring more people or adding external support. |

-AI helps your business stay responsive when no one is at the desk, on evenings, or during overflow periods.
+AI helps your business stay responsive when no one is at the desk, during evenings or during overflow periods.

 It can collect and structure enquiry information before a human needs to step in.